jhucompilers/fall2021/assign/assign01.md

 Points: This assignment is worth 100 points

+*Update 9/7*: Removed language implying that the requirements are different for students in 601.628 (vs. 601.428)

 # Overview

 In this assignment you will implement a mini calculator program which can evaluate infix